 About Caffe Ladro

 Ladro has always valued sustainably and ethically produced coffee.
 In 2000, we were the largest chain in the country serving only Fair Trade coffee.
 Later, in 2011, we launched Ladro Roasting.
 That division of the company sources green coffees through relationships with coffee farmers and millers.
-Then it also roasts all the coffee it purchases at our Queen Anne roastery.
+Then it also roasts all the coffee it purchases at our Seattle coffee roastery.
 Our cupping lab and training program ensure customers always receive perfection.

-We offer a range of blends and seasonally changing micro lot coffees at our cafés and for our wholesale partners.
+We offer a range of coffee blends and seasonally changing micro lot coffees at our cafés and for our wholesale partners.
 We happily ship coffee all over the country and world through our online store.
 We’re profoundly dedicated to serving our customers and community.

 Nice coffee place.
 Stop by a lot when we are walking by the neighborhood.
 Nice sitting outside on a nice day.
 Service is always quick.
 Never tried the drive through, but it’s a nice place to sit if you have some time to spend.